(Students please note: this is a draft version—I haven’t yet put in the diagrams I gave in class, but I hope this will still be useful.)

 This is the known correct result, and this fixes the constant multiplying the action/h in the expression for the path phase.

 This gives the correct exponential term.
-The prefactor A, representing the sum over the deviation paths , cannot depend on x or , and is fixed by the requirement that as t goes to zero, U must approach a -function, giving the prefactor found previously.
+The prefactor A¢ can be determined from the requirement that as t goes to zero, U must approach a delta function.
+From one definition of the delta function,

-Next, define a particular path from x to by specifying the position of the particle at each of the intermediate times, that is to say, it is at x1 at time t1, x2 at time t2 and so on.
-Then, simplify the path by putting in straight line bits connecting x0 to x1, x1 to x2, etc. The justification is that in the limit of going to zero, taken at the end, this becomes a true representation of the path.
+We begin with a particle in one dimension going from x¢ at time t¢ to x at time t.
+We enumerate the paths in a crude way, reminiscent of Riemann integration.
+We divide the time interval t¢ to t into N equal intervals each of duration e, so t¢ = t0, t1 = t0 + e, t2 = t0 + 2e, … t = tN.
+We then define a particular path from x to x¢ by specifying the position of the particle at each of the intermediate times, that is, it is at x1 at time t1, x2 at time t2 and so on.
+Then we simplify the path by putting in straight line bits between x0 and x1, x1 and x2, etc. The justification is that when we take the limit of e going to zero, this will become a true representation of the path.

 The next step is to sum over all possible paths with a factor for each one.
 The sum is accomplished by integrating over all possible values of the intermediate positions x1, x2, … xN-1 and then taking N to infinity.